ran-isenberg/aws-lambda-handler-cookbook/README.md

 ## **The Solution**

-This project aims to reduce cognitive load and answer these questions for you by combining best practices for AWS Lambda, Serverless CI/CD, and AWS CDK in one template project.
+This project aims to reduce cognitive load and answer these questions for you by providing a skeleton Python Serverless service template

+that implements best practices for AWS Lambda, Serverless CI/CD, and AWS CDK in one template project.

+### Serverless Service - The Order service

+- This project provides a working orders service where customers can create orders of items.

+- The project deploys an API GW with an AWS Lambda integration under the path POST /api/orders/ and stores data in a DynamoDB table.

 ### **Features**

-- This project provides a working orders service where customers can create orders of items.

-- The project deploys an API GW with an AWS Lambda integration under the path POST /api/service/ and stores data in a DynamoDB table.

-- The AWS Lambda handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
+- Python Serverless service with a recommended file structure.
+- CDK infrastructure with infrastructure tests and security tests.
 - CI/CD pipelines based on Github actions that deploys to AWS.
 - Unit/integration and E2E tests.

-- CDK infrastructure with infrastructure tests and security tests.
+- The AWS Lambda handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.

-The GitHub template project can be found at [https://github.com/ran-isenberg/aws-lambda-handler-cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook){:target="_blank" rel="noopener"}.
+The GitHub template project can be found at [https://github.com/ran-isenberg/aws-lambda-handler-cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook).

 ## CDK Deployment
-The CDK code create an API GW with a path of /api/service which triggers the lambda on 'POST' requests.
+The CDK code create an API GW with a path of /api/orders which triggers the lambda on 'POST' requests.

 The AWS Lambda handler uses a Lambda layer optimization which takes all the packages under the [packages] section in the Pipfile and downloads them in via a Docker instance.